jdreaver/rust-os/README.md

 - virtio-rng interrupt doesn't seem to fire with UEFI disabled (`make run UEFI=off`).
 Fix it.
 - Read [QEMU Internals](https://airbus-seclab.github.io/qemu_blog/)
 - Filesystem support
-  - Now that I have PCI working, attach a drive via QEMU and see what is looks like under PCI
-    - I'm pretty sure there is just one SATA controller for multiple drives
   - Example <https://github.com/rafalh/rust-fatfs>
   - <https://wiki.osdev.org/FAT>
 - Allocator designs <https://os.phil-opp.com/allocator-designs/>